 Verified Answer from Official Source:

-The correct answer is verified from NCIDQ’s official study materials on construction administration and meeting documentation.
+The correct answer is verified from NCIDQ’s official study materials on structural considerations and load management.

 Objectives: